muldoon2007/muldoon2007.github.io/_posts/2020-04-17-programming-rules-thumb.markdown

 I'm not a [10x developer](https://www.techopedia.com/definition/31673/10x-developer).
 I haven't been building websites since the days of dialup.
 I picked up programming a few years out of college because I was at a dead end in my career in government and politics.

 So I've been writing code 9-5 for about five years, all of which have been at Amazon.
 And during that time, I also raised three kids -- who were aged 0, 0, and 2 when I started.
 So I was not That Guy overachieving on nights and weekends.
-I was taking care of my kids.
+I was taking care of my family.

 I contributed to my first open-source project about a year ago.
 That was my first ever side project.
 And it was a conference website.
-Not a paradigm-shifting app.
-Just a conference website.

 I have never read a book cover-to-cover on software engineering.